A Week of Joyous Music-Making

 The heart of our program is the schedule of twice-daily ensemble sessions, which are each coached for half of their duration.

 Players are assigned repertoire for two ensembles.
-For Play Week Maryland, the first group meets in the mornings for all six days and the second meets in the afternoons.
+The first group meets in the mornings for all six days and the second meets in the afternoons.
 This allows for in-depth focus and coaching on the music while offering the opportunity to collaborate with a variety of other musicians.
-Play Week East follows the same general format but in a shortened, 4½-day version.

 Late afternoons and evenings offer time for practice, “pick-up” groups, and relaxation.
-Our usual readings of string literature in larger ensembles will not take place this year due to Covid-19 restrictions.
-We may still have a couple of afternoon special sessions, such as an open rehearsal of the faculty.
+We also offer optional readings of string literature in larger ensembles and special afternoon sessions on technique or open rehearsals of the faculty.

 Groups, Repertoire, and Assignments

 Assignments are made three to four weeks prior to the start of the workshop in order to give players time to prepare.
 We make every effort to match players of similar ability and to assign appropriate repertoire based on the information provided via self-evaluation forms.
 This repertoire ranges from the classical through the romantic and contemporary, accommodating special requests whenever possible.
-Participants have the opportunity to share their work with colleagues in performance once or twice during the week, with the final recital taking place on Friday evening of the Maryland workshop and Saturday afternoon of Play Week East.
+Participants have the opportunity to share their work with colleagues in performance once or twice during the week, with the final recital taking place in the evening of the last full day of each week.